-II.
+III.
 Countable Maintenance of Effort and Excess Maintenance of Effort, by Source, for Previous Federal Fiscal Year (FFY 2022)

-Washington state successfully met its WPR for FFY 2020, 2021, and 2022.
-When a state meets its participation rates, qualified state expenditures must equal at least 75% of historic state expenditures (FFY 1994 expenditures are used).
-Thus, for FFY 2022, Washington's requirement is as follows:
+Washington state successfully met its WPR for FFY 2021.
+When a state meets its participation rates in the prior year, qualified state expenditures for the following year must equal at least 75% of historic state expenditures (FFY 1994 expenditures).
+Thus, for FFY 2022, Washington's requirement was: